 - Allow time to cool.

-- Add the cream and the mint extract to the bowl that held the egg whites.
-Beat with the mixer (no need to clean the beaters) on high speed until thick, soft peaks form.
+- Add the heavy cream and the mint extract to the bowl that held the egg whites.
+Beat with the mixer (no need to clean the beaters) at high speed until thick, soft peaks form.
 Fold the whipped cream into the chocolate mixture until completely incorporated.

 - Pour the mousse into the cooled tart pan.
 Cover it with plastic wrap to prevent a skin from forming.
 Place it in the fridge for at least two hours.